NihadHam/MAM2ADMM-Series00-Git-NihadHam/README.md

 My goal is to deepen my understanding and apply these version control practices effectively in future projects.

 ## A pretty image
-Here is a nice picture that captivate my regard
+Here is a beautiful picture that caught my attention.
 ![Pretty-Image](https://cdn.pixabay.com/photo/2025/09/10/12/32/tokyo-9826329_1280.jpg)